 1 tablespoon unsalted butter, cut into small pieces

-1 teaspoon salt
+1/2 teaspoon salt

 1 tablespoon coarse salt

-Preheat oven to 400 degrees F.
+Preheat conventional oven to 400 degrees F.